OpenTelemetry vs OpenTracing: Migration & Comparison

 What is OpenTracing?

-OpenTracing focuses specifically on distributed tracing, which involves tracing requests as they propagate through multiple services in a distributed system.
-The goal is to capture the timing and causal relationships between the various components involved in processing a request.
+OpenTracing focused specifically on distributed tracing - tracking requests as they propagate through multiple services in a distributed system.
+The goal was capturing timing and causal relationships between components processing a request, enabling developers to identify performance bottlenecks and debug complex interactions across service boundaries.

 OpenTelemetry vs OpenTracing

 OpenTelemetry and OpenTracing share a common ancestry.
-In fact, OpenTelemetry is the result of a merger between OpenTracing and OpenCensus.
-OpenTelemetry aims to combine the best features of both projects to provide a single, standardized solution for telemetry instrumentation and collection.
+OpenTelemetry is the result of a 2019 merger between OpenTracing and OpenCensus, combining their strengths to provide a single, standardized solution for telemetry instrumentation and collection.

-In summary, while OpenTracing focuses on distributed tracing, OpenTelemetry expands the scope to include other aspects of observability such as metrics and logging.
-OpenTelemetry provides a unified and language agnostic approach to instrumentation, making it a more comprehensive and versatile solution for observability in modern distributed systems.
+While OpenTracing focuses on distributed tracing, OpenTelemetry expands the scope to include metrics and logs.
+OpenTelemetry provides a unified and language-agnostic approach to instrumentation, making it a more comprehensive and versatile solution for observability in modern distributed systems.

 Although OpenTelemetry has superseded OpenTracing in terms of its broader observability capabilities, OpenTracing's principles and specifications remain valuable and have influenced the development of OpenTelemetry.